 Thank you so much for your generous support this Christmas.
-2020 was an incredibly rough year for so many of us, but when facing hardship so many of you chose to reach out and help others.
+2021 continued to be difficult for us all, but when facing hardship so many of you chose to reach out and help others.
 To make sure people in our society were not homeless and alone at Christmas.
 Across the country, amazing people came together to donate, fundraise, and volunteer their time to help people experiencing homelessness.
 We were able to support hundreds of people over the Christmas period, and this wouldn’t have been possible without you.

 You helped to provide warmth, comfort, safety and hope for the future.
 As more people face the prospect of losing their home, your support will help us continue to be there, side by side, every step of the way.
 Until everyone in our society has a place they can call home.

 Joe*, found his stay in the hotel “Perfect”.
 He said, “It’s been a long time since I had my hair cut.
 Now I can start thinking about how I can get back on my feet."

 “I was sleeping on the street after I lost my job, my wife, my documents, everything I have."

 Joe said of his experience, "Crisis has saved my life.
 I feel safe now, having a safe place to sleep.”